 Wheat Pizza Dough

-- Preheat the oven to 500 degrees.
-Place a pizza stone on a lower rack in the oven and allow the stone to heat for at least 30 minutes.
-Turn one of the dough balls out onto a lightly floured surface.
-Allow the dough to relax for 10 minutes (but no longer than 30 minutes).
+- If you are using the dough right away: Preheat the oven to 500ºF.
+Place a pizza stone in the oven and allow the stone to heat for at least 15 minutes (but ideally 30!).
+Turn a dough ball out onto a lightly floured surface.
+Allow the dough to relax for about 10 minutes (but no longer than 30 minutes).
 Shape the dough and then transfer to a piece of parchment the size of your pizza stone that has been lightly dusted with cornmeal.
 Top as desired.
-Place the parchment with your dough directly onto the pizza stone.
-Bake until the crust is browned and the cheese is golden and bubbly, about 8 to 12 minutes.
+Place the parchment with your dough directly onto the heated pizza stone.
+Bake until the crust is browned and the cheese is golden and bubbly, about 10 to 14 minutes.